 The flavour from the star anise really comes through and compliments the cinnamon so well.

-Cornflour vs cornmeal vs cornmeal
+Cornflour vs cornmeal vs cornstarch

 There appears to be some MAJOR confusion when it comes to these three things.
 It all comes down to what part of the world you are in because these terms can be interchangeable.